M1Z1/Radio-Crawler/README.md

 15, 30
 ]];
 ```
-When the `~show1test` will be played by the shuffle engine it will randomly pick and play the pieces `~testpiece1` and `~testpiece2`.
+When the `~show1test` will be played by the shuffle engine, it will randomly pick and play the pieces `~testpiece1` and `~testpiece2`.
 The duration of each piece is each time determined by a random integer inside the duration range.

 See the pieces.scd file for more examples of pieces and shows.